Developing an Effective and Automated Patient Engagement Estimator for Telehealth: A Machine Learning Approach: Results and Discussion

+Telehealth behavioral services that are delivered to homes via videoconferencing systems have become the most cost-effective, dependable, and secure option for mental health treatment, especially in recent times.
+Engagement is considered one of the key standards for mental health care.
+Given the difficulty in gauging the level of patient engagement during telehealth, an artificial intelligence-based approach has been shown to be promising for assisting psychotherapists.
 We propose~\modelname, a novel multimodal semi-supervised GAN framework that leverages affective and cognitive features from the psychology literature to estimate useful psychological state indicators like engagement and valence-arousal of a person.
 The method makes it possible to use the modalities easily available during a video call, namely, visuals, audio, and text to understand the audience, their reactions, and actions better.
 This can in turn help us have better social interactions.
 To the best of our knowledge, we are the first ones to do so. \modelname~can be an incredible asset for therapists during telemental health sessions.
 The lack of non-verbal cues and sensory data like heart rate makes it very difficult for them to make an accurate assessment of engagement (a critical mental health indicator).
 The lack of datasets has always been a big challenge to use AI to solve this and other mental-health-related tasks.
 Therefore, to promote better research opportunities, we release a new dataset for engagement detection in mental health patients called~\dataname.
 We show our model’s usefulness on this as well as real-world data.
 As part of future work, we hope to build this dataset further to accommodate other related tasks apart from looking into possible kinds of variations arising due to cultural and geographical differences among patients and, therefore, making it more inclusive.
 Our work has some limitations and may not work well in case of occlusions, missing modality, and data corruptions due to low internet bandwidth.
 We plan to address this as part of future work.
 We would also like to explore making the predictions more explainable to enable psychotherapists to receive evidence-guided suggestions to make their final decisions.